31 March 2026

 - Letting shuffle decide the order

-A good playlist isn’t just chosen.
+A good playlist is not only chosen.
+It is arranged.